ErikNatanael/copy-paste-sonification/notes.md

 ## The JSON file

-The structure of the JSON file seems to be that if a function A calls another function B, then B is a child node of A.
+The structure of the JSON file (comparing with the program source code) seems to be that if a function A calls another function B, then B is a child node of A.

 I don't really understand why the first node of the tree is "Main.SimpleTextEditor.lambda$onCloseEvent$0(javafx.stage.WindowEvent)".
 That seems to me like an event to close the program, not to copy or paste.
 There is no reference to copying or pasting that I've been able to find in the node tree.
 I will not worry too much about this, but instead deal with the data as it is.